-- 58) The Final Examination for Medical Degrees shall consist of the subjects of Medicine, Surgery, Obstetrics & Gynaecology, Paediatrics and Psychiatry, as approved by the Senate. - 59) A candidate should have followed the prescribed course of study for each subject to the satisfaction of the Senate, and presented evidence of satisfactory completion of mandatory course work and in-course assessments, to be eligible to sit for the examination. - 60) There shall be 3 continuous assessments in each of the subjects of Medicine, Surgery, Obstetrics & Gynaecology and Paediatrics.
+60) The Final Examination for Medical Degrees shall consist of the subjects of Medicine, Surgery, Obstetrics & Gynaecology, Paediatrics and Psychiatry, as approved by the Senate.

+- 61) A candidate should have followed the prescribed course of study for each subject to the satisfaction of the Senate, and presented evidence of satisfactory completion of mandatory course work and in-course assessments, to be eligible to sit for the examination. - 62) There shall be 3 continuous assessments in each of the subjects of Medicine, Surgery, Obstetrics & Gynaecology and Paediatrics.
 The 1st continuous assessment for all four subjects shall be conducted together at the end of the 3rd year clinical appointments.
 The 2nd continuous assessment for all four subjects shall be conducted together at the end of 4th year clinical appointments.
 The 3rd continuous assessment shall be held in the final year, at the end of the relevant clinical appointment.
-There shall be one continuous assessment in the subject of Psychiatry, conducted in the final year, at the end of the relevant clinical appointment. - 61) The Final Examination for Medical Degrees shall be held at the end of five academic years.
-One repeat examination shall be held not less than 6 weeks after publication of the results of the main examination. - 62) The following criteria shall be used to determine examination outcome: - a) A candidate who obtains an overall mark of 50% or more in a subject and a mark of 50% or more in the relevant clinical component and a mark of 45% or more in the relevant summative examination theory component, shall be considered to have passed that subject provided that he / she has obtained an overall mark of 25% or more in each of the other subjects11.
+There shall be one continuous assessment in the subject of Psychiatry, conducted in the final year, at the end of the relevant clinical appointment. - 63) The Final Examination for Medical Degrees shall be held at the end of five academic years.
+One repeat examination shall be held not less than 6 weeks after publication of the results of the main examination. - 64) The following criteria shall be used to determine examination outcome: - a) A candidate who obtains an overall mark of 50% or more in a subject and a mark of 50% or more in the relevant clinical component and a mark of 45% or more in the relevant summative examination theory component, shall be considered to have passed that subject provided that he / she has obtained an overall mark of 25% or more in each of the other subjects. - b) A candidate who passes all five subjects shall be considered to have passed the Final Examination. - c) A candidate who obtains an overall mark between 25% and 50% in a subject(s), or a mark below 50% in the clinical component of a subject(s) and / or a mark below 45% in the summative examination theory component of a subject(s), shall be considered to have been referred in the relevant subject(s) provided that he / she has obtained an overall mark of 25% or more in the other subjects. - d) A candidate who has been referred in a subject(s) shall be permitted to sit again for the referred subject(s) only.
+A